cdave1/davidpetrie.com/src/pages/projectArchive.md

 * [Github](https://github.com/cdave1/blogbot)

 * [Example of trained data in the "sport" category](https://github.com/cdave1/blogbot/blob/master/bayesCats/sport.txt)

+Machine learning for automatically tagging and categorizing media content.

 To seed content for NewsToday and SportNow, I wrote a crawler that would trawl through a large list of news sites and bloggers to find interesting articles.
 However, I needed to correctly categorise and "tag" the content so it would appear in the right category on the site.
 To do this, I made a foray into machine learning.
 I wrote a fairly rudimentary [Bayesian linear regression](https://en.wikipedia.org/wiki/Bayesian_linear_regression) system.
 The training data was made up of old labelled words (examples of labels: "politics", "science", "auckland", "economics" etc) that mapped to specific category.
 Each article was split into a corpus of words, and each word scored as to how often it would appear in a other articles in the same category.
 This information was then stored in an index, so new articles could be tested against high scoring words in each category.